dazulu/playing-with-emotion/README.md

 - TypeScript ✔️
 - ESLint ✔️
 - Prettier ✔️
-- Jest/Enzyme 🟡
+- Emotion ✔️
-- Emotion 🟡
+- Jest/Enzyme or so 🟡

 ## Getting Started